th-koeln-intia/ip-sprachassistent-team4/docs/pages/startup/configuration.md

 ``Minimum Matches`` this is a number between 1 and 3.
 It specifies how many wav files needs to match the detection.

 ## 4. [Speech to Text](/pages/knowledge/speech-to-text)
+As STT this project is using ``deepspeech 0.7.4``, please make sureyou have [installed](pages/startup/setup-software#7-install-deepspeech-074) it.
+In the rhasspy config you must set the dropdown menu to ``Hermes MQTT``.
+Since you installed this custom version of deepspeech 0.7.4 you *can't* use the option
+``Mozilla Deepspeech``.
+This is because the default ``deepspeech 0.6.1`` of rhasspy can't load the default pretrained language model and there is no german pretrained language model for this version.
+We found a good german pretrained language model at [AASHISHAG/deepspeech-german](https://github.com/AASHISHAG/deepspeech-german), but there is no model for ``deepspeech 0.6.1`` so we port ``rhasspy-asr-deepspeech`` and``rhasspy-asr-deepspeech-hermes`` to a new version.
+Transcribing works very good but training does not workin.
+But it's in developement.

 ## 5. Intent Recognition